ScottyChung/fbgs_sensor/README.md

 # fbgs_sensor
 ROS interface for Illumisense (FBGS) software

-This is a very simple example which creates an fbgs_sensor_node that currently only broadcast strain measurements from FBGS
+This is a very simple example which creates an fbgs_sensor_node that currently only broadcast strain and wavelength measurements from FBGS

 # Dependencies
 * ROS